Wärtsilä Low Loss Concept (LLC)

-The LLC solution is based on a common 30 degrees phase shifting transformer, which provides the power supply to the 12 pulse rectifying bridge, and thus the necessary cancelling of harmonic currents caused by the frequency converters.
+The LLC solution is based on a common 30 degrees phase shifting transformer, which provides the power supply to the 12 pulse rectifying bridge, thus cancelling harmonic currents caused by the frequency converters.

 The LLC concept has proven advantageous in several aspects

-- The transformerless configuration of the LLC system results in a higher system efficiency of 2% – 3%, this is also implying a 10% lower fundamental current that is supplied from the switchboard to the frequency converter.
+- The transformerless configuration of the LLC system results in a higher system efficiency of 2% – 3%.
+This in turn implies a 10% lower fundamental current supplied from the switchboard to the frequency converter.

 - The introduction of the LLC transformer in the electric distribution system reduces the overall short circuit current level by 15% to 20%.
-This allow for a system design comprising Low Voltage (LV) components and subsequently large weight and volume reductions compared to traditional systems including transformers .
-For certain applications the weight reduction may be 35% to 40% compared to competing designs.
+This allows for a system design comprising Low Voltage (LV) components, and subsequently significant weight and volume reductions compared to traditional systems that include transformers.
+For certain applications, the weight reduction may be 35% to 40% compared to competing designs.

-- The dual supply to the frequency converters and the four galvanic separated switchboards increase the total system availability significantly.
-The converter supplying the propellers will still be in operation after a switchboard failure.
+- The dual supply to the frequency converters, and the four galvanic separated switchboards, increase the total system availability significantly.
+The converter supplying the propellers will continue to operate should a switchboard failure occur.